apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 ## Crawling the product pages

 We'll utilize the features that Crawlee offers to crawl the product pages.
-It considerably simplifies web scraping with utilities like JSON file outputs, automatic scaling, and request queue management.
+As we mentioned at the beginning, it considerably simplifies web scraping with JSON file outputs, automatic scaling, and request queue management.

 Our next stepping stone is to wrap our scraping logic within Crawlee, thereby implementing the crawling part of our process.